 mput localfilemask [comments]

 Sends multiple files to the remote system.
 If not in batch mode, MOVEit Xfer prompts for whether to actually upload the file.
-The response should be "y" to upload the file, "n" to not upload the file, or "a" to upload the file and all others without asking again.
-Comments should be surrounded by double-quotes (") if they contain spaces.
+The response are: "y" to upload the file, "n" to not upload the file, or "a" to upload the file and all others without asking again.
+Surround comments by double-quotes (") if they contain spaces.

 open [http:// | https://]hostname[:port][scriptpath]

-Sets the MOVEit Transfer host to connect to.
-If the protocol prefix is not included, a secure connection will be assumed.
-Otherwise, MOVEit Xfer will use a secure connection for "https://" prefixes, and a non-secure connection for "http://" prefixes.
+Sets the MOVEit Transfer host to which to connect.
+If the protocol prefix is not included, a secure connection is assumed.
+Otherwise, MOVEit Xfer uses a secure connection for "https://" prefixes, and a non-secure connection for "http://" prefixes.
 The default secure connection port is 443, and the default non-secure connection port is 80.
 Either may be overridden by designating the port to use.
 The scriptpath must be included if the target MOVEit Transfer application does not reside in the root of the host webserver.

 Example open commands:

 Sets the password to be used when connecting to the MOVEit Transfer host.
-This command should only be used in batch mode command files.
+Use this command only in batch mode command files.

 Toggles whether mget, mput, and mdelete prompt for each file.